fr4ss1c4t/ske-pi/README.md

 ```

 ## acknowledgements
-The stream skeleton ("stream.erl") is taken and then modified from the skel library by the ParaPhrase group, whilst the data parallel skeletons ("gmapred.erl" and "pmap.erl") are modified versions of Joe Armstrong's examples in his Programming Erlang 2nd ed. book.
+The stream skeleton ("stream.erl") is taken and then modified from the skel library by the ParaPhrase group, whilst the data parallel skeletons ("googlemapred.erl" and "pmap.erl") are modified versions of Joe Armstrong's examples in his Programming Erlang 2nd ed. book.